 This table shows the classes of assets that have been securitised by the Level 2 Group.
-This table and table 6.2B may include assets which are sold to SPVs (1) which issue securities which meet the Reserve Bank of Australia's repurchase eligibility criteria; (2) which otherwise do not result in significant risk transfer and are considered on-balance sheet for regulatory purposes; or (3) in which significant risk transfer has taken place and which are considered off-balance sheet for regulatory purposes.
+This table and table 6.2B may include assets that are sold to SPVs:

+- Which issue securities which meet the Reserve Bank of Australia's repurchase eligibility criteria. - Which otherwise do not result in significant risk transfer and are considered on-balance sheet for regulatory purposes. - · In which significant risk transfer has taken place and which are considered off-balance sheet for regulatory purposes.

-As at 30 Sep 16
+As at 30 Sep 17

-exposures s assets orig Total outstanding exposures securitised assets originated by ADI ADI recognised loss from exposures
+Total outs exposures s assets orig AD ecuritised inated by Impaired assets relating to exposures Total past due assets from exposures ADI recognised loss from exposures

-Traditional Synthetic securitised securitised securitised
+Traditional \$m Synthetic securitised (1) securitised (1) \$m securitised \$m

-Underlying asset (1) \$m \$m \$m \$m \$m
+Underlying asset \$m \$m

-Residential mortgage (2) 83,458 - 296 351 -
+Residential mortgage (2) 76,619 - 376 106 -

 Credit cards - - - - -

 Auto and equipment finance - - - - -

 Commercial loans - - - - -

 Other - - - - -

-Total underlying asset 83,458 - 296 351 -
+Total underlying asset 76,619 - 376 106 -